skilllessons/coding-interview-prep-today/README.md

 # Interview prep for tech companies.

-> This repo contain some imporant leetcode coding problems.
+1.This repo contain some imporant leetcode coding problems.

-> Idea is to solve prolems efficiently and simple way.
+2.Idea is to solve prolems efficiently and simple way.

-> include junit test cases
+3.include junit test cases

 **Project Structure**